markau/express-sanitizer/README.md

 This module trusts the dependencies to provide basic persistent XSS risk mitigation.
 A user of this package should review all packages and make their own decision on security and fitness for purpose.

 ## Changelog

+### v1.0.3
+- Updated README to base example on an express-generator scaffolded application

 ### v1.0.2
 - Updated sanitizer dependency to 0.1.3